Table of Contents

 Updated on

-Camping is one of the most fun ways to connect with your surroundings and to explore our natural world.
-It can allow you to experience some of the most incredible places in a way that staying in a hotel never will, but it can also expose you to some of the more dangerous aspects of nature.
+Camping is one of the best ways to connect with your surroundings and explore our natural world.
+Getting out of your comfort zone will help you experience some of the most incredible places in a way that staying in a hotel never will.

-How you pack for camping can very much affect your comfort and your ability to enjoy your experience to the fullest extent.
-If you bring the wrong gear you may have a miserable time.
+How you pack for camping can very much affect your comfort and your ability to enjoy your trip to the fullest extent.
+If you bring the wrong gear, you can easily have a miserable time!
+And could end up in a dangerous situation.

-Below you’ll find our top recommendations including a section on what to wear while camping along with a list of what NOT to bring and other important FAQs.
+Below, you’ll find our top recommendations, including a section on what to wear while camping, along with a list of what NOT to bring and other important FAQs based on my 30 years of experience of camping in the great outdoors.

 asher and lyric camping